SuffolkLITLab/FormFyxer/README.md

 A Python package with a collection of functions for learning about and pre-processing pdf forms and associated form fields.
 This processing is done with an eye towards interoperability with the Suffolk LIT Lab's [Document Assembly Line Project](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/).

+This repository is the engine for [RateMyPDF](https://ratemypdf.com).
+It has been described in a paper published in the proceedings of ICAIL '23.
+You can view it [here](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/complexity/complexity/#download-and-cite-our-paper).

 ## Installation and updating
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install FormFyxer.
 Rerun this command to check for and install updates directly from GitHub.